Assassin's Creed publications: Assassin's Creed: Brahman (2013)

-Assassin's Creed: Brahman is a graphic novel written by Brendan Fletcher with art by Cameron Stewart and Karl Kerschl.
-It was released on October 30, 2013, in North America.
+Assassin's Creed: Brahman is a graphic novel written by Brendan Fletcher, with art by Cameron Stewart and Karl Kerschl.
+It was released on October 30, 2013.
 The story alternates between the perspectives of Arbaaz Mir, an Assassin fighting against the influence of the East India Company in 19th-century India, and Jot Soora, a computer programmer engaged to famous film actress Monima Das.
 After Jot, ashamed of his actual heritage, lies that he is a descendant of Arbaaz, he and Monima find themselves targeted by both the Assassins and Templars, who believe that Arbaaz's memories are the key to locating the long-lost Koh-i-Noor diamond, a powerful Piece of Eden.

 Assassin's Creed: Assassins (2015–2016)

 Assassin's Creed: Assassins is a comic book series written by Anthony Del Col and Connor McCreery, illustrated by Neil Edwards, and published by Titan Comics.
 Originally envisioned as an ongoing series with a planned duration of at least three years, it ran from October 14, 2015, to December 28, 2016, spanning fourteen issues and three story arcs.
-In October 2016, Titan announced that after its fourteenth issue, Assassins along with its companion series, Templars, would be relaunched with a different creative team as a new title: Assassin's Creed: Uprising.

-The comic follows the adventures of a modern-day Assassin cell, with Charlotte de la Cruz as its central character, who relives the memories of her ancestors at various points in history.
-The first story arc of the series (issues No. 1–5) takes place in the late 17th century, during the Salem witch trials, with the parallel modern-day story featuring an espionage tale.
+The first story arc (Issues No. 1–5) takes place in the late 17th century, during the Salem witch trials, with the parallel modern-day story featuring an espionage tale.
 The five issues were later collected and published as a trade paperback, Assassin's Creed Volume 1: Trial by Fire, on June 21, 2016.
-The second story arc (No. 6–10) is set in the Inca Empire in the 16th century, while the modern-day story revolves around the hacking collective Erudito.
+The second arc (Issues No. 6–10) is set in the Inca Empire in the 16th century, while the modern-day story revolves around the hacking collective Erudito.
 It was later published as Assassin's Creed Volume 2: Setting Sun on December 6, 2016.
-The third story arc (No. 11–14) takes place in Florence during the early 16th century, running parallel with a modern-day story again featuring Erudito.
+The final arc (Issues No. 11–14) takes place in Florence during the early 16th century, running parallel with a modern-day story again featuring Erudito.
 It was later published as Assassin's Creed Volume 3: Homecoming on May 23, 2017.